 Supporters thrive in positions where they are able to attend to the needs of others, build long-term trust, and have lots of daily interaction.
-They may work most effectively when they can make plans for the future and stick to them most of the time.
+They work most effectively when they can make plans for the future and stick to their routine most of the time.

-Common jobs for people with the S personality type are:
+Common jobs for people with the DISC type S personality